Doop (song): Chart performance

-"Doop" peaked at number one in the United Kingdom for three weeks in March 1994, starting from its second week on the UK Singles Chart.
+In Europe, "Doop" peaked at number one in the United Kingdom for three weeks in March 1994, starting from its second week on the UK Singles Chart.
 It also topped the UK Dance Singles Chart.
 The single entered the top 10 of the charts in Finland, Germany, Hungary, Ireland, Norway, Poland, Spain, and Switzerland, as well as on the Eurochart Hot 100, where the song peaked at number three.
 Additionally, "Doop" was a top-20 hit in Austria, Denmark, France and the Netherlands.
-Outside Europe, the song reached number two on the US Billboard Dance Club Play chart, number five in Australia, and the top 10 in Israel.
+Outside Europe, the song reached number two on the US Billboard Dance Club Play chart and number five in Australia, where it spent six weeks inside the top 10 of the ARIA singles chart.
+In West Asia, it became a top-20 hit in Israel, peaking at number 17 on 5 April 1994.
 The single was awarded with a gold record in Australia and the United Kingdom.

 Music video

 The accompanying music video for "Doop" was directed by Czar.
 It features the duo as a band with two female singers, Paskalle Kruyssen and Eline van der Ploeg.
 Mick Green from Cash Box commented, "The accompanying video features two girl singers in flapper dresses dancing their own version of the Charleston and a dancer in top hat and tails carrying an imaginary cane, twisting and sliding in a modern variation of the original steps.
 It has caused a dance sensation, and in clubs throughout the UK youngsters are copying or making up their own steps.
 They used to say 'bop until you drop,' now it appears to be 'doop until you're pooped!'"
 Sylvia Patterson from Smash Hits said, "This lot did that quite good video with the turntables that turned into the word "doop"."
-The video was A-listed on Germany's VIVA in April 1994.
+The video was A-listed on German music television channel VIVA and received active rotation on MTV Europe in April and May 1994.